fay59/fcd/README.md

 [his GVN rewrite branch at dberlin/llvm-gvn-rewrite][3].
 The version used is git commit e80e9fd27680ab3566b06d9882fcbeb83fa53688.
 This could use some updating.

-## This branch

-This branch exists for the purpose of replacing the `StructurizeCFG` pass with a pass that merely transforms loops into single-entry, single-exit regions.
-`StructurizeCFG` does what we need, but it also structurizes everything else and creates too many PHI nodes to afford us a readable output.

   [1]: http://www.internetsociety.org/doc/no-more-gotos-decompilation-using-pattern-independent-control-flow-structuring-and-semantics
   [2]: https://github.com/zneak/interpiler
   [3]: https://github.com/dberlin/llvm-gvn-rewrite